Skip to main content

 IT professionals attending the DevOps FND Certification class offered by the DevOps Campus at ITSM Academy are sometimes surprised to discover that DevOps in not just about Dev and Ops.

-The DevOps pipeline and value stream for the continuous delivery of products and services mandates that an integration of requirements and controls be orchestrated in such a way that speed and value are achieved.
+The DevOps pipeline and value stream for the continuous delivery of products and services mandates that integration of requirements and controls be orchestrated in such a way that speed and value are achieved.
 DevOps extends far beyond software developers and IT operations.

 One way to consider the stakeholders for DevOps: